-The Chamber supports an incentive-based approach, as opposed to mandates, to encourage the type of development that is desired in Loudoun County, including programs that incentivize economic diversification and more environmentally-friendly development without adding time and expense to the development process.
+The Chamber supports an incentive-based approach, as opposed to mandates, to encourage the type of development desired in Loudoun County.
+This includes programs that incentivize economic diversification and more environmentally friendly development without adding time and expense to the development process.